onap/vnfsdk-model/docs/files/pkgtool.rst

 The tools are provided in a form of a shared library (Python module) that can be used in other projects.
-A CLI is also provided out-of-the box for DevOps to use the library with their scripts and autoamtion framework.
+A CLI is also provided out-of-the box for DevOps to use the library with their scripts and automation framework.

 Repository Name: vnfsdk/pkgtools